Explorer's Grand Slam

+In 1997, Fyodor Konyukhov became the second person to complete the Explorer's Grand Slam, the first Russian to do so, and the first individual to complete both the Bass and Messner lists.

 Sir David Hempleman-Adams standing in Antarctica in 2018.
-In 1998 he became the first person to complete an Explorer's Grand Slam.
+In 1998 he became the first British person to complete an Explorer's Grand Slam.

 Vanessa O'Brien skiing the last degree to the North Pole as part of the Explorer's Grand Slam in 2013.
 She was the first woman to complete the Last Degree in under one year.

 The Explorer's Grand Slam, also known as the Adventurer's Grand Slam, is an adventurer goal to reach the North Pole and South Pole, as well as climb the Seven Summits: Everest, Aconcagua, Denali, Kilimanjaro, Elbrus, Vinson, and Puncak Jaya or Kosciuszko.
+The reason for a choice of Puncak Jaya or Kosciuszko was to give Explorer's Grand Slam participants a choice in following the Bass List (Kosciuszko) or the Messner List (Puncak Jaya) when choosing their seventh summit; for more information see paragraph entitled Controversy in Eight Summits.

+Heo Young-Ho, a South Korean Alpinist, was the first person to complete the Explorer's Grand Slam, after he reached the South Pole from Berkner Island in January 1997.
+British Explorer, David Hempleman-Adams, unaware of Heo Young-Ho's achievements, claimed he was the first person, but this has proven to be incorrect.
+The top three to complete the Explorer's Grand Slam are: first, Heo Young-Ho, South Korean Alpinist, finishing with the South Pole in January 1997, second, Russian Survivalist Fyodor Konyukhov finishing with Denali in May 1997, and third, David Hempleman-Adams finishing with the geographic North Pole in 1998.